 Subpoena Witness Coordination Center

-The Subpoena Witness Coordination Center is staffed with a process server supervisor, a bureau paralegal, 13 process servers and two couriers.
-Their assignments include the Hall of Justice and the El Cajon, South Bay and North County branch offices.
-The Subpoena Witness Coordination Center plays a major role in the bureau’s success by providing vital support to the investigators in serving subpoenas, picking up non-original evidence and transporting witnesses to and from court.
-In 2015, the center served 7,308 subpoenas office wide.
-They also conducted 431 witness transports and 668 evidence pickups.
+The Subpoena Witness Coordination Center has a bureau paralegal, 15 process servers, a process server supervisor, and two couriers who work throughout the DA’s Office.
+The Subpoena Witness Coordination Center plays a major role in the bureau’s success through its vital support to the investigators in serving subpoenas, picking up non-original evidence and transporting witnesses to and from court.
+During 2016, the center served 4,055 subpoenas, conducted 455 witness/victim transports and performed 699 additional duties.

 Trial Support Services

-Trial Support Services provides courtroom support to prosecutors including graphic design expertise, audio/visual expertise and fingerprint identification expertise.
+The Trial Support Services team provides high-tech courtroom support to prosecutors.
+Their work includes cutting-edge graphic design, professional audio and visual work and fingerprint identification capability.
 Their mission is to provide effective and timely mixed-media courtroom assistance, which helps in presenting facts and evidence during trials.
 The department is made up of one supervisor, a discovery clerk and 10 investigative technicians.
-This group also offers support for various outreach programs and the DA’s Communications Team.
+This group works on various outreach programs and assists the DA’s Communications Team in video production and graphic design.

 Additional community partnerships include: